d-a-ve/memora/README.md

+## Project
+This project makes use of pnpm as the package manager.

 ## Todos
-1. Make the dashboard nav bar fixed and not scroll with the rest of the page.
-DONE
-1. Order the birthday dates in ascending order DONE
-1. Find a tool that can send emails for you based on data in database.
+[x] Make the dashboard nav bar fixed and not scroll with the rest of the page.
+DONE [x] Order the birthday dates in ascending order DONE [x] Find a tool that can send emails for you based on data in database.
 It would be called everyday.
-DONE
-1. Settings page
+DONE [] Settings page
-1. Cloud function for sending mails daily DONE
+[x] Cloud function for sending mails daily DONE
-1. Create a page loader component
+[] Create a page loader component
-1. Create a button loader component
+[] Create a button loader component
-1. Create a serverless function for updating the year of birthdays that have passed in the database to the next year.
+[x] Create a serverless function for updating the year of birthdays that have passed in the database to the next year.
+[] add error handling on form submission
+[] focus on password input on eye icon click
+[] edit birthdays

 ## Cloud Function Pseudo code
 1. Get today's date